ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-sg.md

 - UDP Port 4789 (*kube-dns internal usage*): needed for DNS resolution between nodes
 - TCP Port 10250 (*kubelet*): needed for [communication between apiserver and worker nodes](https://kubernetes.io/docs/concepts/architecture/master-node-communication/#apiserver-to-kubelet)

-### Openstack security group point of view
+### About Openstack security groups

-In case you want to add Openstack security group on your nodes, it is mendatory to add the above ports in the ruleset with `0.0.0.0/24 CIDR`.
+In case you want to apply OpenStack security groups onto your nodes, it is mandatory to add the above ports in a ruleset concerning the `0.0.0.0/24` CIDR.

-In Openstack terms
-- Input will be Ingress
-- Output will be Egress

 > [!warning]
-> If you remove the default rule accepting the input and output on all ip
+> If you remove the default rules accepting all input and output
-> when creating a new security group ; be sure to add the port needed by your application in your rules.
+> when creating a new security group, be sure to allow the ports needed by your application, as well as the mandatory ports mentioned above.
 >

 > [!info]
-> To simplify the management of the rules for your cluster internal network you can add theses rules :
+> In order to simplify your policy, you can add these rules which do not specify any port and will allow all internal traffic between pods and services within the cluster:
 >> | Direction | Ether Type | IP Protocol | Port Range | Remote IP Prefix | Description |
 >> |---|---|---|---|---|---|
 >> | Ingress | IPv4 | TCP | Any | 10.2.0.0/16 | Allow trafic from pods|